rany2/go-textsynth/readme.md

 The results do seem better when using those settings but I'll keep using the Text Synth website's defaults for this program.

-Note that when using `-promptfile` you probably want a text editor that doesn't automatically add newlines to the end of the file.
+When using `-promptfile` you probably want a text editor that doesn't automatically add newlines to the end of the file.
-The data you send to `go-textsynth` is not modified in any way (no trimming, the entire prompt file is sent, etc).
+By default, CR or CRLF line endings are replaced with LF; you could use `-dont-normalize-newline` to disable this.
+However, `go-textsynth` doesn't do anything about trailing newlines, trailing spaces, repeating spaces, etc.